informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 this would imply that if *Fastsync* terminates, it cannot be guaranteed that a "reasonable" target height will be reached.

-# Part III - Suggestions for an Improved Fastsync Implementation
+## Suggestions for an Improved Fastsync Implementation

-## Desirable Temporal Properties
+### Desirable Temporal Properties

 Instead of the limited termination properties [FS-VC-ALL-CORR-TERM] and [FS-VC-ALL-CORR-NONABORT], a fault-tolerant solution shall satisfy